Every company aspires to hit the loftiest heights and establish itself as a market leader.

 What are OKRs?

-OKRs not only enhance performance management, but they also provide a platform for tracking success via the introduction of measurable goals and targets.
+OKRs enhance performance management and provide a platform for tracking success via the introduction of measurable goals and targets.

 Often in place in a team environment, OKRs are usually set across a defined period to track progress, maintain progression, and introduce contingency plans, when needed.

-The topic of OKRs can tend to send shivers down the spine of the most hardened PMM, given their reputation for being difficult to nail.
+The topic of OKRs can tend to send shivers down the spine of the most hardened product marketer, as they can be notoriously difficult to perfect.

-Given PMMs are very much the business butterflies within an org and flit between several groups and teams, it can be difficult to pinpoint exactly where a product marketing team has contributed to the wider picture when it comes to the crunch.
+Given product marketers collaborate with a variety of teams, it's sometimes difficult to pinpoint exactly where they've contributed to the wider picture when it comes to the crunch.

-Still, having a process in place to measure success is pivotal; you can’t throw mud and hope something sticks; a business without OKRs is heading one way, and it ain’t up.
+Nonetheless, having a process in place to measure success is pivotal, and there are a bunch of essential product marketing OKRs and metrics you can incorporate into your product marketing strategy.
+After all, you can’t throw mud and hope something sticks, because a business without OKRs is heading one way, and it ain’t up.

 Let’s check out a few examples of OKRs in practice: